 Morels start appearing in Minnesota's forests in late April and early May.
 That is a late start due to the colder climate.
 Picking wild mushrooms requires a good deal of caution, because even a small nibble of the wrong mushroom can be lethal.
 Morels are a good mushroom to hunt for beginners because there is only one species of poisonous mushroom that looks anything like them, the "false morel."
 Real morels have a small hollow cavity that runs the length of the stem.
 The false morels have a fleshy center that vaguely resembles cauliflower.

 Wild blueberries are ready for picking in mid-summer.
 Summer also brings june berries.
 Like so many places in the wetter parts of the United States, Minnesota is home to a variety of briar berries.
-The state's brambles are home to blackberries, thimbleberries and raspberries.
+The state's brambles are home to blackberries (pictured above), thimbleberries and raspberries.

 Minnesota is prime ostrich fiddlehead fern territory.
 They start sprouting in early spring, and as soon as the stems are at least 8 inches long, they can be harvested.
 The stems and fiddleheads can be cooked as a substitute for asparagus.